-There are many examples of how to use the IPTables module in the source code; the Apache module at /etc/ puppetlabs/code/environments/simp/modules/simp\apache is a particularly good example.
-You can also reference the Defined Types in the IPTables Puppet module to understand their purpose and choose the best option.
+There are many examples of how to use the simp-iptables module in the source code; the simp-simp\apache module is a particularly good example.
+This module can be found in your SIMP Puppet environment or, if SIMP is installed via ISO or RPM, at /usr/share/simp/modules/simp\apache.

+You can also reference the Defined Types in the simp-iptables module, itself, to understand their purpose and choose the best option.